auth0/docs/articles/authorization/guides/dashboard/assign-permissions-users.md

 ---
 # Assign Permissions to Users

 This guide will show you how to assign [permissions](/authorization/concepts/rbac) to a user using Auth0's Dashboard.
+This task can also be performed [using the Management API](/authorization/guides/api/assign-permissions-users).
 The assigned permissions can be used with the API Authorization Core feature set.

 ::: note
 Adding permissions directly to a user circumvents the benefits of [role-based access control (RBAC)](/authorization/concepts/rbac) and is not typically recommended.